What Foods Help You Sleep Better?

 Melatonin-Rich Foods

-While evidence for omega-3 supplementation shows mixed results by itself, including fatty fish in your diet 2 to 3 times per week provides these pro-sleep nutrients while also improving overall health.
+While evidence for omega-3 supplementation shows mixed results by itself, including fatty fish in your diet 2 to 3 times per week provides these nutrients that are good for your sleep and for your overall health.

 High-Fibre Food